Skip to the main content.

 12 Common Mistakes in First Nation Consultation

 Some First Nations have developed guidelines and protocols for consultation.
 Some provinces have developed “toolkits” for consultation.
-What there isn’t is a template for consultation – each Nation and each project requires a consultation process tailored to the situation.
+What there isn’t is a template for consultation – each community and each project requires a consultation process tailored to the situation.

 While a template for consultation does not exist, there are some common, respectful considerations that will assist a company in its consultation.

 There are over 600 First Nations in Canada – each one has a distinct history, relationship with the Crown, culture and world views.
-Failure to recognize cultural diversity and to assume that all First Nations are the same is disrespectful and a sure sign that a consultant is not conversant with First Nation history.
+Failure to recognize cultural diversity and to assume that all communities are the same is disrespectful and a sure sign that a consultant is not conversant with First Nation history.

-2. Failure to engage at the very onset of a project
+2. Failure to engage at the very onset of a project.

 Don’t delay contacting the community on whose traditional or treaty lands you would like to develop your project as this is both disrespectful and unwise.
 Introducing your company with a full set of plans is not a good way to initiate a relationship.
 Contact the community early and maintain a consistent communication system.
 Don’t just contact the community when you need approval for a permit.
 Your intent should be to build a positive relationship that will continue beyond the end date of your project.

-3. Lack of transparency
+3. Lack of transparency.

 All communications should be honest and transparent.
 If there are delays or other issues, share that information.

-4. Sending the wrong people to represent your company
+4. Sending the wrong people to represent your company.

 The “face” of your company should be selected carefully.
 Don’t send someone who considers First Nation consultation a means to an end.
 Also, don’t send a junior person to meet with the Chief, especially in the initial meetings.
 The head of the company should make him/herself available to meet with the head of the Nation as soon as is possible, if requested.

-5. Sending someone who is not familiar with the consultation process or frequently sending different people
+5. Sending someone who is not familiar with the consultation process or frequently sending different people.

 Chief, council and economic development departments are all very busy and don’t have time to educate your staff.
 If there is a change in the consultation point person for the project, ensure the replacement person is fully up to speed before they go to the community.

-6. Failure to understand if a community does not have the capacity for effective negotiating strategy, or worse, recognizing the situation and trying to take advantage of it
+6. Failure to understand if a community does not have the capacity for effective negotiating strategy, or worse, recognizing the situation and trying to take advantage of it.

 Some First Nation communities are very small and have very young populations with few community members who have the experience or knowledge on how to negotiate an effective agreement with a resource company.
 It is very shortsighted of a company to take advantage of this situation.
 If a project hits some sensitive points with the community, the terms of the agreement will come under legal scrutiny.
 Roadblocks or legal embargoes on projects are not good for anyone.

-7. Failure to understand the collective rights of the community and how the community is structured for decision making
+7. Failure to understand the collective rights of the community and how the community is structured for decision-making.

-This understanding is critical, and leads back to the first point in this article.
+This understanding is critical and leads back to the first point in this article.
 Companies need to know this prior to sitting down with the leadership of the community.

-8. Failure to engage holistically with the community
+8. Failure to engage holistically with the community.

-At some point consultation must be with the whole community, especially on big projects.
+At some point, consultation must be with the whole community, especially on big projects.
 Your project will have an impact that extends beyond the Band office therefore your company has a responsibility to engage with the entire community.
-This can be achieved, for example, by attending and supporting community initiatives and school events; creating a scholarship or bursary; working with the community to understand what their needs and desires are in terms of a legacy project – there really is no limit on how a company can constructively contribute to a community, perhaps attending pow wows and other events.
+This can be achieved, for example, by attending and supporting community initiatives and school events; creating a scholarship or bursary; and working with the community to understand what their needs and desires are in terms of a legacy project – there really is no limit on how a company can constructively contribute to a community, perhaps attending pow wows and other events.

-9. Failure to take the need for consultation seriously
+9. Failure to take the need for consultation seriously.

 10. Lack of working knowledge or interest in the impact of colonization and residential schools